-What is Revenue Management?
+What Is Revenue Management?

-Usually, businesses face some basic and yet crucial decisions – what to sell, when to sell, at what price to sell, and whom to sell.
-It is where revenue management comes into play as it applies various data-driven tactics and strategies to answer the questions mentioned above, which will eventually help in maximising revenue.
-It combines operations research and data mining techniques with the study of customer behaviour, which is then used to build various strategies.
+Usually, businesses face some essential yet crucial decisions – what to sell, when to sell, at what price, and whom to sell.
+Revenue management comes into play as it applies various data-driven tactics and strategies to answer the questions mentioned above, which will eventually help maximising revenueMaximising RevenueRevenue maximization is the method of maximizing a company's sales by employing methods such as advertising, sales promotion, demos and test samples, campaigns, references.
+It aims to capture a larger market share in an industry.
+Technically, revenue is maximized when MR (Marginal Revenue) equals zero..
+It combines operations research and data mining techniques with studying customer behavior, which is then used to build various strategies.

-Let us take the example of dynamic pricing used in airline ticket sales during peak season.
-The airline industry typically offers fight tickets at a hiked up rate during the months of summer as people love travelling during that time.
+Let us take the example of dynamic pricingDynamic PricingDynamic pricing is a pricing strategy that ignores fixed pricing and instead uses variable pricing, or in other words, it is a strategy in which the price of a specific product changes in response to ongoing customer demand and supply. used in airline ticket sales during peak season.
+The airline industry typically offers flight tickets at a hiked-up rate during summer, as people love traveling during that time.
 Again the same tickets are offered at a reduced rate during the offseason.
-It is also an example of seasonal pricing using revenue management technique.
+It is also an example of seasonal pricing using the revenue management technique.

 #1 – Segmentation and Price Optimization